thibeauwouters/neural_priors/NFprior/README.md

 This directory contains scripts for training and evaluating normalizing flow (NF) models that encode equation of state (EOS) constraints for neutron star parameter estimation.

+*Note from human*: Please use the `glasflow` models, not the `flowjax` models, since the latter have NOT been tested in GW inference.

 ## Overview

 Normalizing flows are trained on EOS-derived samples of neutron star masses and tidal deformabilities, then used as physics-informed priors in gravitational wave parameter estimation.
 The trained models enable Bayesian inference to incorporate nuclear physics constraints directly into the analysis.